Standing orders: A complete guide

 Any person or company with a current account can set up a standing order, either online, over the phone or at in person at a branch of their bank.

-A standing order is different to an ACH payment.
+A standing order is different to a Direct Debit payment.
 A standing order is essentially an instruction from the payer to their bank, telling their bank to 'push' funds to another person or organisation.
-In contrast, when you set up a ACH Debit, the person or organisation receiving payment asks permission from the payer to 'pull' funds from their account on a recurring basis.
+In contrast, when you set up a Direct Debit, the person or organisation receiving payment asks permission from the payer to 'pull' funds from their account on a recurring basis.

 Some small businesses collect regular payments from customers by standing order.
 Receiving payment by standing order generally costs nothing, and, once the order is up and running, the business can rest assured that payments will be collecting automatically and on time.
 However there are drawbacks: a customer can change or cancel the payment without notifying you, so you’ll have to rely on them to get this part right.